postlight/lux/CODE_OF_CONDUCT.md

 sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.

-*   On Gitter, please avoid avoid using racist, sexually explicit or otherwise hostile nicknames that might detract from a friendly, safe and welcoming environment for all.
+*   Please avoid avoid using racist, sexually explicit or otherwise hostile nicknames that might detract from a friendly, safe and welcoming environment for all.

 *   Please be kind and courteous.
 There's no need to be mean or rude.